jtnydv/proton/script/README.md

 ## Using ProtonScript environment

-    INFO: ProtonScript environment is a feature that allows you to run ProtonScript program without encoding and without using a proton command.
+    ProtonScript environment is a feature that
+    allows you to run ProtonScript program without encoding and without using a proton command.